umich-vci/terraform-provider-bluecat/website/docs/d/host_record.html.markdown

 * `addresses` - A set of all addresses associated with the host record.

 * `address_ids` - A set of all address ids associated with the host record.

+* `custom_properties` - A map of all custom properties associated with the host record.

+* `ttl` - The TTL of the host record.